 For example, the interaction with OSPF might include modifying the local routing element's link metrics, announcing a locally-attached prefix, or reading some of the OSPF link-state database.
-However, direct modification of of the link-state database MUST NOT allowed in order to preserve network state consistency.
+However, direct modification of the link-state database must not be allowed in order to preserve network state consistency.